pavan191001/EmbeddedSystemsProject/README.md

         -> Donda Vishal

+Abstract:

           This project is mainly to reduce the wastage of water and electricity.
 Lack of water leads to less crop.
 More water more crop.
 This justifies that water is very essential in irrigation.
 The manual irrigation needs monitoring frequently but automatic systems can be programmed to turn OFF and, ON the system,